Online Statistical Inference for Stochastic Optimization via Kiefer-Wolfowitz Methods: Theoretical Results

 \begin{theorem} Under the assumptions in Theorem \ref{thm:clt}, and the direction vectors in all iterations $\big\{\widetilde V_{i}\big\}_{i=1}^n$ are \emph{i.i.d.} from $\Pv$ such that $\widetilde V_{i}=\big(\v_{i}^{(1)},\v_{i}^{(2)},\dots,\v_{i}^{(m)}\big)$ follows discrete sampling scheme in \hyperref[ti]{\ti} and \hyperref[tu]{\tu} WithOut Replacement {\tt(WOR)}, the $(m+1)$-query {\akw} estimator, referred to as $\overline{\tth}_n^{(m,\tnr)}$, has the following asymptotic distribution, as $n\rightarrow\infty$,

 \end{theorem}

 By comparing the asymptotic covariance matrices in Theorems~\ref{thm:multiple_1} and~\ref{thm:multiple_2}, $Q_m^{(\tnr)}$ for sampling without replacement case is strictly smaller than $Q_m$ in Theorems~\ref{thm:multiple_1} when we consider multi-query evaluation ($m \geq 2$).
 Moreover, when $m=d$, it is easy to see that $Q_m^{(\tnr)}=S$.
 Therefore, the $(d+1)$-query {\akw} estimator $\overline{\tth}_n^{(m,\tnr)}$ achieves the same limiting covariance as that of the averaged {\rm} estimator.
-Furthermore, when the model is well-specified, the limiting covariance matrix $H^{-1}SH^{-1}=H^{-1}$ achieves the Cram\'{e}r-Rao lower bound.
-This result indicates that the $(d+1)$-query {\akw} estimator $\overline{\tth}_n$ is asymptotically efficient \citep{van2000asymptotic}.
+Under a well-specified parametric model, the limiting covariance matrix $H^{-1}SH^{-1}$ achieves the Cram\'{e}r-Rao lower bound.
+This result indicates that the $(d+1)$-query $\overline{\tth}_n^{(d,\tnr)}$ is asymptotically efficient \citep{van2000asymptotic}.